FM-ds/courses/data/README.md

 - If you **BYOD**, the	targeted complexity should be around `1000 data points` in at least `3 dimensions`.
 Say you have a small shop and you have sales data about `3` products – this counts as `3` dimensions: the `sales value` (time series), the `time` (record date) and the `product` (name).
 Even better if you have this for different `cities` – a `4`th dimension.

 🐘 *If you know what you are doing, convert your data into `JSON` format or just ping us the link to **any `API`** that you would like to explore a day before the class.

+🦏 If you *really* know what you are doing, send us a link to your `*.ipynb` file or *Colab notebook* with any questions related to it a day before the class.

 ### Dataset Finders
 https://toolbox.google.com/datasetsearch